Skip to main content

 8.png

-Running and testing the container
+Run and test the container

-$GROUP_ID The Edge Processor group id for the node
+$GROUP_ID: The Edge Processor group id for the node

-$SCS_TENANT Your cloud tenant name
+$SCS_TENANT: Your cloud tenant name

-$SCS_SP The service principal from the authentication bootstrapping process (See prior article)
+$SCS_SP:The service principal from the authentication process

 You can now run the container locally to test the behavior.